BIM Show Live! 2019

-BIM Show Live 2019 set the tone for a more measured and focused approach to technology adoption.
-Speakers from across the industry focused on data, standards and interoperability, as core fundamentals and end-user efficiency can be elusive in an overly tech-centric environment.
+BIM Show Live 2019 set the tone for a more measured and focussed approach to technology adoption.
+Speakers from across the industry focussed on data, standards and interoperability, as core fundamentals and end-user efficiency can be elusive in an overly tech-centric environment.
 Bluebeam VP of Industry Advocacy and BIM Show Live! featured speaker Sasha Reed explained the current landscape of technology and construction as a place where there are many possibilities; however, firms need to be aware of the issues of tech implementation without standards and plans.
 “My biggest takeaway from BIM Show Live 2019 is that measured change will come when we align technology and process with the needs of the individuals we’re asking to change,” says Reed.
-“From the introduction of ISO standards to the humbling story of a soldier’s journey with BIM in a war zone, the common thread was a realization that driving innovation tomorrow is dependent on becoming better listeners today.”
+“From the introduction of ISO standards to the humbling story of a soldier’s journey with BIM in a war zone, the common thread was a realisation that driving innovation tomorrow is dependant on becoming better listeners today.”

 Three other key takeaways from the show include:

 - Standards: With the launch of ISO 19560 and the efforts by general contractors to unite and define digital standards, a push towards asking the right questions to better define information standards was a highly discussed topic both days.